input-output-hk/cardano-docs/docs/for-contributors/implementation.md

 ### Messaging

-Kademlia already provides us with notion of nodes we know which we simply call _neighbors_.
+Kademlia already provides the notion of nodes that are known.
+Which can be simply called _neighbors_.
 To send message to all nodes in network, you can send it to neighbors, they resend it to their neighbors, and so on.
 But sometimes we may need to not propagate messages across all network, but instead send it to neighbors only.
 Hence we have three types of sending:

 - Send to node
 - Send to neighbors